robban13/shinysurvival/README.md

 This shiny app is aimed to perform survival analysis using Kaplan-Meier and COX regression models.

-The app requires a .xlsx file with the following specifications.
+The app requires a .xlsx or .csv file with the following specifications.

 1. Each row is one patient/sample.
 2. One column specifying numerical survival.
 This can be in days/months/years.
 Please note that this should be a numerical value, not a date!